trentm/platinfo/README.txt

 platinfo: A small library from getting information on the current platform
 --------------------------------------------------------------------------

+* * *
+WARNING: This is platinfo 2.x (installs as 'platinfo2') .
+This branch is currently unstable.
+Use platinfo 0.x for something more stable for now.
+* * *

 This module determines and returns standardized names for platforms, where the "standard" is Trent Mick's reasoning :) from experience building ActivePython on a fairly large number of